 Sign up for any of the Southwest Rapid Rewards Visa personal credit cards, spend $4,000 in the first 3 months and get:

 - A Southwest Companion Pass good through the end of 2019 (not 2020, which is normally the case when you earn a Companion Pass)

-Choose from Priority ($149 annual fee); the BEST card if you fly Southwest frequently), Premier or Plus.
+Choose from Priority ($149 annual fee and the BEST card if you fly Southwest frequently), Premier ($99 annual fee) or Plus ($69 annual fee).
 I lay out the benefits/drawbacks of all three of these cards here and here is my FULL REVIEW on the Southwest Priority Visa card.